 When it comes to foods high in vitamin C, oranges certainly pack a punch.
 Indeed, many of us are familiar with the suggestion to ‘eat more oranges’ when we’re ill, to help us fight off cold and flu symptoms.
 But if you’re looking to give your immunity a boost, do oranges really come top of the charts?
 Despite their reputation, oranges only contain around 52mg of vitamin C per 100g and there are plenty of other foods which have beaten them in the running to the top spot.

-Pancakes make a great addition to any weekend breakfast or brunch.
-We’ve got one of our favourite pancake recipes to share with you ready for the weekend.
+We’ve got one of our favourite pancake recipes to share with you this Pancake Day.

 This pancake roll-up recipe is a quick and easy recipe you might want to try, along with some delicious topping inspiration.
 Each serving contains 3g of carbs minus toppings making them a great option if you’re following a low carb lifestyle.

 After placing his type 2 diabetes into remission through a low carb, real food approach, Richard Shaw decided to write a book about his experience in the hopes that it would help to inspire others with type 2 to change their lifestyle.

 by Peter Foley.

 As you probably know by now, I was challenged by Diabetes Digital Media to follow my usual low carb diet but adapt it to include only vegan friendly foods for one week.
 If you haven’t already, check out my part 1 and part 2 of this series to find out what the challenge was and what I expected it to be like.
 The nutrition team provided me with a vegan low carb meal plan to follow so I was ready to take on the week.

 Do you eat breakfast in the morning?
 While some people may enjoy ‘breaking their fast’ first thing in the morning, others may prefer having their first meal at lunch.
 But can this preference affect your health?